 - 7. The Board is responsible for determining the appropriate level of aggregate risk exposures.
 The policy would be expected to outline the governance arrangements for procedures, systems and controls that are in place for the appropriate management of exposures.
 The Board is required to approve this policy but can delegate implementation of policy and oversight of exposures to a board committee, such as the Board Risk Committee. - 8.
 The aggregate risk exposures policy and related processes would be expected to be integrated with the group's risk management framework.
-In particular, APRA expects that aggregate exposure limits would be incorporated in the group risk appetite statement. - 9.
+In particular, APRA expects that aggregate exposure limits would be

+- incorporated in the group risk appetite statement.1 - 9.
 A Level 3 Head would consider the establishment of standard definitions of risk across the group, where appropriate.
-The development of a risk taxonomy can assist the communication of risk issues across a Level 3 group, enhancing the Level 3 Head's ability to understand and manage the risk profile of the group. - Refer to Prudential Practice Guide CPG 235 Managing Data Risk (CPG 235) for further guidance. - 2 Refer to Prudential Standard CPS 220 Risk Management.

-- 10. 3PS 221 requires the aggregate risk exposures policy to include exposure limits that are commensurate with the Level 3 group's capital adequacy, risk appetite and profile, and the group's business operations.
+The development of a risk taxonomy can assist the communication of risk issues across a Level 3 group, enhancing the Level 3 Head's ability to understand and manage the risk profile of the group. - 10.
+3PS 221 requires the aggregate risk exposures policy to include exposure limits that are commensurate with the Level 3 group's capital strength, risk appetite, risk profile, and the size, business mix and complexity of the group.
 A Board may consider how exposures of the Level 3 group interact to change the aggregate risk of the group.
 For instance, an exposure to an overseas counterparty would be considered as part of a limit to that counterparty and to the relevant geographical location.
 APRA expects that the Level 3 Head would have processes to confirm that the classifications of risks facilitate an appropriate assessment of the risk profile and to ensure the group does not assume more risk than its risk appetite. - 11.
-3PS 221 requires the aggregate risk exposures policy to outline the roles and responsibilities of the Board, board committees and senior management.
+3PS 221 requires the aggregate risk exposures policy to outline the roles and responsibilities of the Board, its board committees, and senior management of the Level 3 group.
 APRA expects a Level 3 Head would also consider the role of the group's risk management function in supporting the management of material aggregate risk exposures. - 12.
-APRA expects the Board and senior management to understand the limitations and assumptions relating to material aggregated risk exposures.
+APRA expects the Board and senior management of the Level 3 group to understand the limitations and assumptions relating to material aggregated risk exposures.
 A Level 3 Head is expected to use stress testing and scenario analysis to assess the adequacy of its aggregation capabilities and risk reporting.
-The results of these assessments would feed into the Board's awareness of aggregate risk exposures and would prompt consideration as to the Board's appetite for these exposures and the appropriateness of limits.
+The results of these assessments would feed into the Board's awareness of aggregate risk exposures and

+- would prompt consideration as to the Board's appetite for these exposures and the appropriateness of limits.
 In addition, these assessments would highlight any limitations with aggregation capabilities and risk reporting in periods of stress. - 13.
 Governance arrangements would include organisational structures to support information flow between Level 3 institutions and the Level 3 Head.
 These organisational structures would align with the risk management framework to confirm that the identification and management of aggregate risk exposures is not impeded.